 Workplaces are often a hub of accidents and injuries depending upon the working atmosphere and the type of work.
 These two factors often determine the risk of injuries to an employee.

-Even a safe workplace like an office may impose risks like carpal tunnel syndrome and back pain to an office secretary or an accountant.
+Even a safe workplace like an office may impose risks like carpal tunnel syndrome and back pain on an office secretary or an accountant.

 Certain workplaces impose higher risks to their employees than others.
 According to the Occupational Safety and Health Administration (OSHA), construction sites contribute to roughly one out of every five work-related deaths in private sectors in the US.